SSShinde07/Contact-Center-SQL-Project/README.md

 1. Run `contact_center_schema.sql` in MySQL Workbench to create the database and tables.
 2. Import data into the tables from CSV files inside `sample_data/` or use `LOAD DATA` statements.
 3. Run `contact_center_queries.sql` to perform the analysis and create views.
-4. (Optional) Review screenshots in `screenshots/` or generate your own query results.

 ## 📣 Author